 Lyme disease is on the rise.
 It is defined as a bacterial disease transmitted by infected ticks.
 According to the CDC, Lyme disease is the fastest growing vector-borne, infectious disease in the United States.
 Since 1982, the number of reported cases annually has increased 25 fold.
 Along with the diagnosis of Lyme disease there are five subspecies of Borrelia Burgdorferi, over 100 strains in the US, and 300 strains worldwide.
 Lyme disease is known to evade the immune system and antibiotic therapy, leading to chronic infections.

-Being bitten by an infected deer tick, black-legged tick, can cause Lyme Disease.
+Being bitten by an infected deer tick, black-legged tick, can cause Lyme disease.
 Not all ticks carry the bacterium, and a bite does not always result in Lyme disease developing.
-They feed primarily on small mammals infected with the bacteria.
+The ticks feed primarily on small mammals infected with the bacteria.
 You are not the only one at risk of contracting Lyme disease.
 Your cat/dog can be infected as well.
 Lyme disease can manifest in pets as painful arthritis.

 It is impossible to determine by sight which ticks are infected and which ones are not.
-That is why it is so important to avoid being bit.
+That is why it is so important to avoid being bitten.

 - Red ring-like (bull’s eye) rash occurs in about 70-80% of cases and begins 3-32 days after the bite.

 - Rash grows larger over a few days/weeks.
 Rash is not painful

 - Swollen lymph nodes

 - Muscle and joint pain

 Allergic symptoms to tick saliva can occur after about 72 hours, and are not a sign of Lyme disease.
 The reaction at the site of the bite usually does not expand beyond two inches in diameter and disappears in a few days.